Layla-P/layladev/content/newsletter/003/index.md

   alt: "A portrait of Rachel"
 card: "image"
 comments: false
-summary: This edition features guest Rachel Appel discussing dark patterns.
+description: This edition features guest Rachel Appel discussing dark patterns.
 Includes suggestions for the latest blogs to read, podcasts to listen to and videos to watch.
 type: newsletter
-twitter:
-  card: summary_large_image
-  site: "@LaylaCodesIt"
-  creator: "@LaylaCodesIt"
-  image: "/images/3.jpg"
+images:
+- /images/3.jpg
 ---

 ## Welcome back 👋